Saturday, 13 September 2014

 The seventh journey

-Now I am less than two days from the end of my seventh journey, the seventh substantial foreign trip have made from my home in the Algarve.
-In two days, on Monday, the still streets, barking dogs and scowling faces of Altura will once again surround me.
-But on this Saturday afternoon I sit in Lavender Hill Library, in wet and stormy London, the city where I was born, and where I hope to die.
+Now I am less than two days from the end of this trip, the seventh big foreign journey made from my home in the Algarve.
+On Monday Altura, with its still streets, barking dogs and scowling faces, will enfold me once more.
+But this Saturday afternoon I sit at Lavender Hill Library, in dark and stormy London, the city where I was born, and where I hope to die.

-If ever I went to live in Italy, which was my old pipe-dream, I would probably be as much of a stranger as I am in Portugal.
+If I went to live in Italy, which was my old pipe-dream, I would probably be as much of a stranger as I am in Portugal.
 I would certainly have more fun there.
 People would smile at me.
-I would eat more delicious sweets and drink more delicious drinks.
-But I would probably still be lonely.
+I would eat more delicious sweets and drink more delicious drinks than in Altura.
+But I would still be lonely.

-And I am certainly not lonely here, where the grand tenements belonging to Arab sheiks, Chinese warlords, Russian oligarchs and African dictators stand proudly behind the Thames Barrier, where the hopeful and confident young drag their little suitcases behind them in the streets, and where the grinning government issues the sternest of flood warnings to the stoical English, mourning their loaded fridge-freezers in the new wetlands of Somerset and Kent.
+And I am certainly not lonely in London, where the grand tenements belonging to Arab sheiks, Chinese warlords, Russian oligarchs and African dictators stand proudly behind the Thames Barrier, where the hopeful and confident young drag their little suitcases behind them in the streets, and the grinning government issues the sternest of flood warnings to the English, mourning their loaded fridge-freezers in the new wetlands of Somerset and Kent.

 I came in on December 4th, 2013 via the overnight ferry from Hook of Holland to Harwich.
 I thought I might be arrested on landing, so I had a slap-up three-course meal on the boat, costing almost forty pounds, one of the most expensive and one of the best meals of my life.
 Then I was up for a walk on deck, a leaf through the free copies of the Spectator, and an excellent night's sleep.
 At half-past-six in the morning I approached the mean and sleepy-looking male customs official at Harwich.